sumitkutty/Anti-Spoof-Face-Recognition/README.md

 ## Dataset:
 #### The dataset is created by collecting 10-15 pictures of one self and storing it in a folder under the name of the person whose picture it contains.
+All the folders are stored inside a unified dataset folder.

 ## Packages and Dependancies: